DataDog/datadog-operator/docs/secret_management.md

   # ...
 ```

 The credentials provided here will be stored in a Secret created by the Operator.
-By setting properly the `RBAC` on the `DatadogAgent` CRD.
-It is possible to limit who is able to see those credentials.
+By setting properly the `RBAC` on the `DatadogAgent` CRD, it is possible to limit who is able to see those credentials.
 But still, it is not the best solution in terms of security.
 This solution is good for testing purposes.

 ## 2. Use secret(s) references

-Another solution is to provide the name of the secret(s) that store the credentials. like this the `DatadogAgent` resource doesn't contain any credentials as plain text.
+Another solution is to provide the name of the secret(s) that store the credentials:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1